Panel Stochastic Frontier Models with Latent Group Structures: Model and Estimation

 \subsection{The Estimation}

-Stochastic frontier models exhibit distinctive characteristics compared to standard panel data models.
-Notably, the intercept term \(\alpha^0 - u_i \), which is typically insignificant in standard panel models, becomes a key parameter of interest in stochastic frontier models.
-Furthermore, the variance component \( \sigma_u^2 \) is identified through the skewness in the distribution of \( \alpha^0 - u_i \) across \( i \).
-As a result, \( \sigma_u^2 \) cannot be identified or estimated without pooling observations across different \( i \).

-However, pooling observations for estimation introduces challenges.
-Specifically, the log-likelihood functions in (\ref{EQ:likelihood_appro}) and (\ref{EQ:log_approx_p}) are highly nonlinear, leading to difficulties in numerical optimization, especially when numerous unknown parameters are involved.
-This issue becomes particularly pronounced in pooled estimation with classification methods.
+The variance of inefficiency, $\sigma_{u}^{2}$ is identified through the skewness in the distribution of $\alpha^{0}-u_{i}$ across $i$.
+As a result, $\sigma_{u}^{2}$ cannot be identified or estimated without pooling observations across different $i$.
+However, pooling observations for estimation introduces challenges for numerical optimization, since the log-likelihood functions in (\ref{EQ:likelihood_appro}) and (\ref{EQ:log_approx_p}) are complex and highly nonlinear.
+This issue exacerbates as the number of unknown parameters increases and becomes particularly pronounced in pooled estimation with classification methods.
 This creates a dilemma regarding whether to pool observations for estimation.